dexie/dexie-website/cloud/docs/access-control.md

     // Create the new realm
     const newRealmId = await db.realms.add({
-      // A name (and optionally a description) are used in invites -
+      // A name (and what it represents) are used in invites -
       // to explain to invited members what they are invited to.
       name: `${listName}`,
+      represents: `a to-do list`
     });

     // Give yourself visibility of the realm and its connected objects